mattantonelli/Maze/README.md

 The GUI highlights the starting cell in <i>blue</i> and the ending cell in <i>green</i>.
 While the maze is being calculated, the current cell being checked is highlighted in <i>red</i>.

-Quick generating and quick solving can both be enabled manually.
-Otherwise, each step takes 1ms to calculate and render.
+The user can currently control the width of the cells, and in future implementations will be able to choose different generation and solving algorithms.

-	private boolean isGenerating, isSolving, quickGenerate = false, quickSolve = false;
+Quick generating and quick solving can both be enabled for users who do not want to watch the generation and calculating animations.

 Sample runs: